👉

 To share the encrypted values file with our teammates, we can add their public key fingerprints to the SOPS configuration.
 This way, access control is managed by SOPS rather than helm-secrets.

 Using PGP keys for encryption isn't ideal in the real world because it adds overhead of managing those keys.
 As mentioned, SOPS supports various encryption methods, such as using AWS KMS keys for encryption and sharing access through KMS key policies.
-For more encryption methods supported by SOPS and advanced usage with AWS KMS and so on, refer to my blog on SOPS.
+For more encryption methods supported by SOPS and advanced usage with AWS KMS and so on, refer to A Comprehensive Guide to SOPS.

-If you need more information on helm-secrets, refer to the official doc here.
+For more information on helm-secrets, see the official documentation.

 2.4 Tutorial: helm-secrets with Cloud Secrets Managers